On Temporal Graph Exploration: Introduction

 \section{Introduction}

 Many networks are not static and change over time.
 For example, connections in a transport network may only operate at certain times.
 Connections in social networks are created and removed over time.
 Links in wired or wireless networks may change dynamically.
-Dynamic networks have been studied in the context of faulty networks, scheduled networks, time-varying networks, etc. For an overview, see \cite{CasFQS12,Mic15,Sch02}.
+Dynamic networks have been studied in the context of faulty networks, scheduled networks, time-varying networks, distributed algorithms, etc. For an overview, we refer to \cite{CasFQS12}, \cite{Lyn96}, \cite{Mic16}, and \cite{Sch02}.
 We consider a model of time-varying networks called \emph{temporal graphs}.
-A temporal graph $\calG$ is given by a sequence of graphs $G_0=(V,E_0)$, $G_1=(V,E_1)$, $G_2=(V,E_2)$, \ldots, $G_L=(V,E_L)$ that all share the same vertex set $V$, but whose edge sets may differ.
-The number $L$ is called the \emph{lifetime} of $\calG$.
-We assume that the whole temporal graph is presented to the algorithm.
+A temporal graph $\calG$ is given by a sequence of undirected graphs $G_0=(V,E_0)$, $G_1=(V,E_1)$, $G_2=(V,E_2)$, \ldots, $G_L=(V,E_L)$ that all share the same vertex set $V$, but whose edge sets may differ.
+The number $L$ is called the \emph{lifetime}~of~$\calG$.
+In Sections~\ref{sec:general} and~\ref{sec:underlying}, we assume that the whole temporal graph is presented to the algorithm.

-Standard algorithms for well known problems such as connected components, diameter, reachability, shortest paths, graph exploration, etc.\ cannot be used directly in temporal graphs.
-In particular, Berman \cite{Ber96} observes that the vertex version of Menger's theorem does not hold for temporal graphs.
-Kempe et al.\ \cite{KemKK02} characterize the temporal graphs in which Menger's theorem holds and show that it is $\NP$-complete to decide whether there are two node-disjoint time-respecting paths between a given source and sink.
-Mertzios et al.\ \cite{MerMCS13} show that there is a natural variation of Menger's theorem that holds for temporal graphs.
-Moreover, the standard algorithms usually optimize only one parameter, but problems in temporal graphs usually have more than one parameter to optimize, e.g., one can search for a {\em shortest}, a {\em foremost}, or a {\em fastest $s$-$t$-path} \cite{XuaFJ03}, i.e., a path from $s$ to $t$ with a minimal number of edges, earliest arrival time, and a shortest duration, respectively.
+In temporal graphs, the natural notion of moving through the graph using at most one edge in each time step leads to the concept of temporal paths.
+Standard algorithms for well known path-related problems such as connected components, diameter, reachability, shortest paths, graph exploration, etc.\ cannot be used directly in temporal graphs, as temporal paths behave quite differently from paths in static graphs.
+For instance, Berman~\cite{Ber96} observed that the vertex version of Menger's theorem does not hold for temporal graphs.
+Moreover, algorithms for path problems in static graphs usually have a natural objective to optimize (the length of the path or tour), whereas temporal graphs allow us to consider different possible objectives.
+For example, Bui{-}Xuan, Ferreira, and Jarry~\cite{XuaFJ03} search for a {\em shortest}, a {\em foremost}, or a {\em fastest $s$-$t$-path}, i.e., a temporal path from $s$ to $t$ with a minimal number of edges, earliest arrival time, or a shortest duration, respectively.